vbhakta8/FIreNotifications/README.md

 Firebase enabled app for notification pushing and texting

 This app is a sandbox for me to learn about Firebase database and NotificaitionListenerServices from the Android SDK.
-Will hopefully transition into a full fledge app for personal use only.
+I will hopefully transition this into an app for personal use mainly.